 Research has shown that boric acid can help with yeast infections, especially those caused by non-albicans species of Candida.
 But before you jump to boric acid as a solution for your recurrent infections, test your vaginal microbiome to determine the types of bacteria and fungi in it and get a personalized plan optimized for your unique microbiome.

-Antifungals won’t work on bacteria, and not all antibiotics work on yeast infections.
-Start here with our post on BV versus yeast infections to get an idea of which is a more likely cause.
-From there, an Evvy test is the surest way to know all the microorganisms present in your vagina, and whether or not those microbes produce biofilm.
+Antifungals won’t work on bacteria, and not all antibiotic treatment works on yeast infections.
+An Evvy test is the surest way to know all the microorganisms present in your vagina, and whether or not those microbes produce biofilm.

 Once you know if you’re dealing with biofilm-forming microbes, you should discuss treatment options with your doctor, including boric acid